bgrant14/ce-lesson-and-asst-007-logic-gates/README.md

 _Inverter_

 The design I followed for the inverter has one NPN transistor with a 1kΩ resistor connecting the +5V line to the collector, this same resistor also powers an LED that is connected directly to ground.
 The base of the transistor is connected to the power line through a 1kΩ resistor and a button.
 The emitter is connected directly to ground.
-When the button is not press to power the base, this circuit lights an LED (so the "0" input causes the output to be "1") because the path for current has much less resistance going through the LED to ground than through the transistor to ground.
+When the button is not pressed the base is not powered, so this circuit lights an LED (the "0" input causes the output to be "1") because the path for current has much less resistance going through the LED to ground than through the transistor to ground.
 When the base of the transistor is powered by pushing the button, the LED flips off ("1" becomes "0") because the path through the transistor essentially has no resistance, shorting the LED.

 _OR Gate_